Block-Sparse Global Attention for Efficient Multi-View Geometry Transformers: Additional Visualizations

-We plot the average and maximum value of the global attention matrix for layers in the aggregator of $\pi^3$ in~\cref{fig:sup:attention-distribution-pi3}, in the same style as~\cref{fig:sparse-global-attention} in the main text. $\pi^3$ uses less global attention layers in the aggregator than VGGT, but the statistics of the remaining layers closely resemble those of the corresponding layers in VGGT.
+We plot the average and maximum value of the global attention matrix for layers in the aggregator of VGGT, $\pi^3$, and MapAnything in~\cref{fig:sup:attention-distribution-all}, in the same style as~\cref{fig:sparse-global-attention} in the main text.
+While $\pi^3$ uses less global attention layers in the aggregator than VGGT, the statistics of the remaining layers closely resemble those of the corresponding layers in VGGT.
+We hypothesize that the reason for this remarkable similarity is the fact that $\pi^3$ was finetuned from a VGGT checkpoint~\cite{wang2025pi}.
+MapAnything shows consistently high maximum activations in the patch-to-patch attention in all layers.
+Compared to VGGT and $\pi^3$, the peak maximum activation is lower.
+The average special-to-special attention score is much higher than for the other models, and we hypothesize that this is due to the fact that MapAnything only employs a single special token (the metric scale token).